PavanRangani/docs/docs/prd/task-search/filter.md

         - Default value is `Any`.
 Possible values are: `No Due date`, `Today`, `This Week`, `Last Week`, `This Month`, `Last Month`, `Custom`
     - Family
         - See this for [More details](../tasks/browse-my-tasks.md#family)
+        - Its disable for `Entity search` task.
+On hover, shows tooltip with proper message.
     - Entity
         - See this for [More details](../tasks/browse-my-tasks.md#entity)
+        - For `Entity Search`,
+            - It's a disabled.
+On hover, shows tooltip with proper message.
+            - For Individual and Joint, Shows the total count of associated entities.
+            - For other entities, shows the entity name.
     - Status
         - It is a multi select filter.
 Default value is `All`.
 Possible values are: `Pending`, `Ready`, `In Progress`, `On Hold`, `Blocked`, `Done`, `Deleted`
     - Priority